• Home

 Our ownership, that is the possession of the planet by the people of God, comes directly from God, not indirectly through government.

 Indirect ownership is a legal right to property given to a subject by the state.
-The scientific model always favors the simpler explanation.
+The scientific model favors the simpler explanation.
 Indirect ownership necessitates a superfluous agent, the state.
-Dominion rejects the legal rights ownership model.
+Apriorism rejects the legal rights ownership model.
 This covers both the private ownership and public ownership models.

-Dominion validates truth claims using logic, reason and verifiable data gain through scientific experimentation.
-Domionion uses objective and verifiable criteria to determine the value of an action and the value of a choice.
+Apriorian Apologetics validates truth claims using logic, reason and verifiable data gained through scientific experimentation.
+Apriorian Apologetics uses objective and verifiable criteria to determine the value of an action and the value of a choice.

 Quantified verification makes redundant the emotional protestations of liberals.